 1. What does “illustrious” mean?

 “Illustrious” is an adjective used to describe someone who is highly respected, well-known, and admired for past achievements.
-It conveys a sense of great honor, distinction, or fame.
+It conveys honor, distinction, and a sense of recognized importance.

 2. How is “illustrious” used in a sentence?